 Human infection with C. abortus from ewes appears to be very unusual.

-It has been generally accepted that there are only one or two cases of C. abortus each year in pregnant women in the UK.
+It has been generally accepted that there are only 1 or 2 cases of C. abortus each year in pregnant women in the UK.

-The annual number of human cases of C. abortus is uncertain as routine serological testing does not distinguish between C. abortus and other Chlamydophila species.
+The annual number of human cases of C. abortus is uncertain as routine serological testing does not distinguish between C. abortus and other Chlamydia species.

 Diagnosis and treatment